Wind roses: Friend or Foe?

 If you’re interested in hearing other experts’ opinions on the influence wind roses have on architectural design, we invite you to watch the Wind Rose Debate, organized by Project StaSIO in January 2023.

-AIRLIT STUDIO
+AIRLIT studio

 Thoughtful and design-oriented.